DIY Liquid Hand Soap Recipe

-Our Bean & Boy soaps are tried and tested and you can chose whichever scent you fancy.
-Just don't go for a soap with added exfoliants which may clog up the pump attachment.
+We would recommend our Bean & Boy castile soaps that are tried and tested and more specifically for cleaning but you can chose whichever soap that you fancy.
+Just don't go for a soap with added exfoliants, as these may clog up the pump attachment.
 Our favourite hand soap scents are:

 - Grate your soap bar of choice and bring water to boil either in a kettle or a pan.

 - Slightly reduce the heat and add grated soap into the pan and stir gently until the grated soap has dissolved into the hot water.
 This takes around 5 minutes.

 - Take the pan off the heat and let the soap cool down a bit.

 - Pour the liquid soap into your pump bottle using a funnel, if needed or a heat resistant jug.
 And you’re good to go!
 If the soap hardens too much as it cools down, just add a bit of hot water, shake, and you are sorted.

 - You will find the soap settles nearer the bottom so just give it a shake once in a while.
 Your liquid soap should last months.